hunee01/explained-with-bugs/README.md

 # Explained with Bugs
 Calculus.
 Explained with bugs.
-A silly fun project.
+Fun project.
+Beware of bad jokes!!!

 All available finished episodes will be in the repo's main directory in PDF format.
 Some TeX files can be found in the `tex` folder.